Coronavirus variant would be ‘gasoline on a COVID-19 wildfire,’ King County public health official says

 About 570 daily cases have been recorded over the past seven days, with the highest incidences found in south King County, particularly in Kent, Auburn and Federal Way.
 Over the past week, more than 150 people were hospitalized with COVID-19.
 Throughout December, the county averaged about 50 deaths a week at a median age of 81.

 A more contagious variant strain of the coronavirus, prevalent in the United Kingdom, has yet to be found in Washington state but is expected to turn up.
 Some laboratories in King County can detect viruses that may be the new variant.
 New variants that are detected are sent for further study to a Washington State Public Health Laboratory or virologists at the University of Washington.
-The

 The U.K. variant has been detected in several U.S. states, including California, Florida and New York.